In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In the same pan used for the broccoli, warm 2 to 3 teaspoons oil over medium-high heat until hot but not smoking.

-Add the fish and cook until lightly browned on the bottom side, 1 to 2 minutes.
-Turn and cook until the flesh is opaque and flaky, 1 to 2 minutes.
+Add the fish and cook until lightly browned on the bottom side, 1 to 2 minutes for sole, 4 to 5 minutes for halibut and salmon.
+Turn and cook until the flesh is opaque and flaky, 1 to 2 minutes for sole, 2 to 4 minutes for halibut and salmon.

 Add the fish, skin side down, and cook until the skin is crisp, 3 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.